evhub/coconut/DOCS.md

 _Note: Tail call optimization (though not tail recursion elimination) will work even for 1) mutual recursion and 2) pattern-matching functions split across multiple definitions using [`addpattern`](#addpattern) or [`prepattern`](#prepattern)._

 If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for tail call optimization, or the corresponding criteria for [`recursive_iterator`](#recursive-iterator), either of which should prevent such errors.

+_Note: Tail call optimization and tail recursion elimination can be turned off by passing the `--no-tco` command-line option._

 ##### Example